rajatkumar794/Certificate/README.md

 # Certificate

-API to add participants to database and generate certificates.
+Django API to add participants to database and generate certificates.